riscv-android-src/toolchain-rustc/src/doc/reference/src/const_eval.md

 * Built-in [negation], [arithmetic], [logical], [comparison] or [lazy boolean] operators used on integer and floating point types, `bool`, and `char`.
 * Shared [borrow]s, except if applied to a type with [interior mutability].
-* The [dereference operator].
+* The [dereference operator] except for raw pointers.
 * [Grouped] expressions.
-* [Cast] expressions, except pointer to address and function pointer to address casts.
+* [Cast] expressions, except
+  * pointer to address casts,
+  * function pointer to address casts, and
+  * unsizing casts to trait objects.
 * Calls of [const functions] and const methods.
+* [loop], [while] and [`while let`] expressions.
+* [if], [`if let`] and [match] expressions.

 ## Const context

 A _const context_ is one of the following:

 * [Array type length expressions]
-* Repeat expression length expressions
+* [Array repeat length expressions][array expressions]
 * The initializer of
   * [constants]
   * [statics]
   * [enum discriminants]

+## Const Functions

+A _const fn_ is a function that one is permitted to call from a const context.
+Declaring a function `const` has no effect on any existing uses, it only restricts the types that arguments and the return type may use, as well as prevent various expressions from being used within it.

+Notable features that const contexts have, but const fn haven't are:

+* floating point operations
+  * floating point values are treated just like generic parameters without trait bounds beyond `Copy`.
+So you cannot do anything with them but copy/move them around.
+* `dyn Trait` types
+* generic bounds on generic parameters beyond `Sized`
+* comparing raw pointers
+* union field access
+* [`transmute`] invocations.

+Conversely, the following are possible in a const function, but not in a const context:

+* Use of generic parameters.

 [arithmetic]:           expressions/operator-expr.md#arithmetic-and-logical-binary-operators
 [array expressions]:    expressions/array-expr.md